michhar/michhar.github.io/docs/setting-up-for-and-work-with-mlflow.md

 layout: post
 title: Working with MLflow - A Reproducible Project Pattern for ML Training and Deployments
 comments: true
-description: Sample using a new OSS tool, MfFlow, for an entire Keras Object Detection workflow
+description: Sample using a new OSS tool, MfFlow, for an entire Keras Object Detection workflow including deployment with AzureML
 cover:  /img/flask-post-diagram.png
 tags: [python, keras, yolov3, mlflow]
 ---